Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

-Most of us, however, have only a limited exposure to the different ways in which men and women delight in, pursue, share, worship – and are shaped by – God.
-This unit is designed to explore a wide range of these pathways with the goal of expanding our understandings of spirituality and discipleship.
+Most of us, however, have limited exposure to how men and women delight in, pursue, share, worship – and are shaped by – God.
+This unit is designed to explore a wide range of these pathways to expand our understanding of spirituality and discipleship.

 Christianity and World Religions (MI603, MI703)

 Australia has become multicultural at all levels of society.
 It is essential for students seeking to minister, both in Australia and overseas, to be aware of other people’s worldviews, religions and cultures to develop principles and strategies for relating them and engaging them in dialogue.

 This unit aims to broaden the student’s understanding of the beliefs and practices of several major world religions and how they are expressed in culture.
 It will explore the differences and similarities between these religions and Christianity and how Christians can relate, communicate and witness to people of other faiths in a multicultural, pluralistic society.

 And as Christians – do we know how to engage in dialogue with a person from another religion?
 Do we know their beliefs, sharing our faith honestly and purposefully?

 Counselling and Pastoral Care for the Ageing (CP606, CP706)